MSW Curriculum and Degree Plans

 Advanced Standing Degree Option

 The Advanced Standing degree option may be selected if a student has earned a baccalaureate degree in social work from a program accredited by the Council on Social Work Education and meets other admission criteria.
-If admitted, the full-time student can complete the MSW degree in 10 months or 29 credit hours of graduate work.
+If admitted, the full-time student can complete the MSW degree in 10 months or 30 credit hours of graduate work.

-M.Div./MSW Joint Degree Option
+M.Div./MSW Dual Degree Option

-MTS/MSW Joint Degree Option
+MTS/MSW Dual Degree Option

-The Master of Theological Studies (MTS) and the Master of Social Work (MSW) joint degree provides an interdisciplinary option for students to develop competency in Christian scriptures and theology, global missions, and Baptist identity, as well as in advanced social work practice in congregations and religiously-affiliated organizations.
-For admission to the joint degree option, students must apply and be accepted by the George W. Truett Theological Seminary as well as the Waco campus of the Diana R. Garland School of Social Work.
+The Master of Theological Studies (MTS) and the Master of Social Work (MSW) dual degree provides an interdisciplinary option for students to develop competency in Christian scriptures and theology, global missions, and Baptist identity, as well as in advanced social work practice in congregations and religiously-affiliated organizations.
+For admission to the dual degree option, students must apply and be accepted by the George W. Truett Theological Seminary as well as the Waco campus of the Diana R. Garland School of Social Work.

-MSW/MBA Joint Degree Option
+MSW/MBA Dual Degree Option

 MSW Degree: Part-Time Degree Option

 Students may choose to take fewer courses each semester because of life circumstances and extend their time in the program accordingly.
 Since courses are designed to build on one another, and all courses are not offered every semester, students should seek consultation from the MSW Program Manager in planning their individual program of study.
-All Field Education courses must be completed in the standard fall-spring sequence.
+All Internship courses must be completed in the standard fall-spring sequence.

 Curriculum Areas